Maple Avenue - Cycling Facility Design Feasibility Assessment

 Great idea, except for between Mountainview and River Dr. Looks dangerous with the hill and shared traffic.
 Is the sidewalk an option?
 I don't think it is much used.

-DLRX almost 4 years ago
+DLRX over 4 years ago

 characters left